gpuweb/cts/docs/terms.md

 **Type:** During test run time, a case is encapsulated as a `RunCase`.

 ## Parameters / Params

+Each Test Case has a (possibly empty) set of Parameters.
+The parameters are available to the Test Function `f(t)` via `t.params`.

+A set of Public Parameters identifies a Test Case within a Test.

+There are also Private Paremeters: any parameter name beginning with an underscore (`_`).
+These parameters are not part of the Test Case identification, but are still passed into the Test Function.
+They can be used to manually specify expected results.

+**Type:** `CaseParams`

 ## Test Fixture / Fixture